 4. Find the right fit

 Once you’ve figured out what size snowshoes are best for your loaded weight and the snow conditions, it’s time to see how they feel.
 To get the best fit, bring the boots you plan to wear to your local MEC store when you try on snowshoes.
-Try different brands, like Atlas, MSR and Louis Garneau, and sample different binding styles to see which ones you like best.
+Try different brands and sample different binding styles to see which ones you like best.
 Stand up in the snowshoes and make sure you don’t have any uncomfortable pressure points.
 If you can’t decide, take advantage of local gear rentals to try out different styles and brands.

 Snowshoes for kids come in small sizes that correspond to the weight of the child.
 They’re made of more durable and less expensive materials and have child-friendly traction that’s tough enough to tackle sloped terrain but not sharp enough to puncture snowsuits.